anash28/pytdd/pytdd.md

 > Or it may be a real bug.
 Be tenacious, read the error message carefully (see my aside on reading tracebacks a little later on in the chapter), and you'll get to the bottom of it.
-It's probably just missing a comma, or trailing-slash, or maybe a missing "s" in once of the Selemium find methods.
+It's probably just missing a comma, or trailing-slash, or maybe a missing "s" in once of the Selenium find methods.
-> But, as ```python Zed Shaw ``` put it so well, this kind of debugging is also an absolute vital part of learning, so do stick it out!
+> But, as ``` Zed Shaw ``` put it so well, this kind of debugging is also an absolute vital part of learning, so do stick it out!

 [TDD Google Group](http://groups.google.com/forum#!forum/obey-the-testing-goat-book)